 The bullwhip phenomenon occurs when MRP planning policies lead to substantial or unpredictable shifts in inventory, even when customer demand has only changed by a small amount.
 It can lead to wild jumps between overstocking and understocking of an item as a business tries to balance customer demand with cost savings.

 Demand-driven MRP is a great way to eliminate this effect because it helps companies build more closely to actual market requirements.
 It’s excellent for encouraging faster, more valuable decision-making processes while also making it easier to monitor, predict and respond to high levels of market volatility.
-DDMRP is an excellent development in the MRP software industry and could help to increase its attractiveness to businesses.
+DDMRP is an excellent development in the industry and could help to increase its attractiveness to businesses.

 Material requirements planning is an effective way to streamline your manufacturing business.
 Its dedication to the industry means that it’s chock-full of features that directly apply to your company.
 As a standalone solution, it requires manual data entry to ensure that material forecasts are accurate.
 However, it can save you time and energy when trying to calculate resource needs.